1977 VFL grand final: Fourth quarter

-Barassi made a number of positional changes in an attempt to steal the momentum from Collingwood, the most notable moves being Dench to centre half-forward and Sutton to full-forward.
-He also benched Blight, who had been ineffective, and brought on Nettlefold, whose energetic play was an important part of the Kangaroos' comeback.
+Barassi made a number of positional changes in an attempt to steal the momentum from Collingwood, the most notable moves being Dench to centre half-forward and Darryl Sutton to full-forward.
+He also benched Malcolm Blight, who had been ineffective, and brought on Bill Nettlefold, whose energetic play was an important part of the Kangaroos' comeback.

 The Magpies had a chance to extend their lead past five goals early in the quarter through Dunne, but his set shot veered off target.
 North Melbourne then went into attack, and finally, at the 5-minute mark, their run of 13 consecutive behinds ended when Sutton marked and converted his set shot.
 A minute later, North rebounded quickly out of defence, and with Collingwood's defenders ball-watching, Baker managed to slip unmarked into the goal square to score his fourth goal.
 Soon after, Manassa's handpass deep in defence was intercepted by Dench who ran in and kicked his second goal.
-At this point North Melbourne had scored three goals in four minutes to reduce the margin to eight points.
+At this point, North Melbourne had scored three goals in four minutes to reduce the margin to eight points.

-At the 10-minute mark, Briedis took a strong pack mark, but had to wait to take his set shot as Gott, who injured his knee in the marking contest, was stretchered off.
+At the 10-minute mark, Briedis took a strong pack mark, but had to wait to take his set shot as Doug Gott, who injured his knee in the marking contest, was stretchered off.
 Briedis had been having a poor day in front of goal, and it continued with his sixth behind.
 From the kick-in, the Kangaroos were again able to intercept, but Dench was unable to take full advantage, his rushed kick adding another behind to North Melbourne's score.
-At the 14-minute mark, the hard-running Schimmelbusch outpaced Ireland on the wing to intercept an attempted pass from Picken, kicking North Melbourne back into attack; Running into the forward pocket, Byrne gathered the ball as Collingwood defenders fumbled and fell over, kicking towards full-forward where Baker again had found space in the goal square.
+At the 14-minute mark, the hard-running Wayne Schimmelbusch outpaced Ireland on the wing to intercept an attempted pass from Billy Picken, kicking North Melbourne back into attack.
+Running into the forward pocket, John Byrne gathered the ball as Collingwood defenders fumbled and fell over, kicking towards full-forward where Baker again had found space in the goal square.
 Baker kicked his fifth goal to level the scores.